conrad/spear/TO_DO.md

 ## Security
 - Audit npm packages: 3 critical issues?

+## Menu
+- Put functionality into desktop menu
+- Close top-left drop-down when clicked off it

 ## PDFs
 - convert automatically convert pdfs to text documents.
   - Not all pdfs are the same.